 Moore has served the community in other venues by sitting on the Oskaloosa Public Library Board of Trustees, being involved in the start-up of Crisis Intervention Services, and served 12 years on the Imagine the Possibilities Board.

-Moore and her husband, Gene, will be married 50 years (April 2013) and have three adult sons: Matt, Patrick, and Shawn.
+Married in 1963, Moore and her husband, Gene, have three adult sons: Matt, Patrick, and Shawn.